-There are multiple factors affect your credit score, each varying in degree to their relevance.
+There are multiple factors that affect your credit score, each varying in degree to their relevance.
 Most commonly the credit score is determined by 5 factors.

-Payment History covers about 35% of your credit score, outweighing all the 4 factors.
+Payment History covers about 35% of your credit score, outweighing all 4 factors.
 The main problem is the late payments, which have a big effect on your credit score.
 Recent payments have a higher effect than others and hence, recent more late payment means a lower credit score rating.
-A low payment has the ability to drop your score as much as a 100-points.
+A low payment has the ability to drop your score as much as 100-points.

 Current and due debt on your account is also a very vital factor in determining your score.
 It covers around 30% of your credit score report.
 It is a simple record of how much of your credit limit you have consumed.
 For instance, your balance is $1000 your credit limit is $5000, this means your balance to limit ratio is 1.5 to or 20%.
 This is measured in all revolving accounts as well as individual ones.
 Hence, the higher the balance to limit ratio, the more negatively it impacts your credit score.
 It is better if one reduces their credit card balances and that will allow the credit score to rise higher.